-6.18.2.
+6.19.2.
 Deferred taxes

 Deferred taxes are recognised for all temporary differences between the carrying amount of assets and liabilities and their tax bases and are recorded using the liability method.
 They are calculated according to the regulations and the tax rates that have been adopted or announced as at the balance sheet date and taking into account the company's tax status on the reporting date.
-Deferred taxes are calculated at a rate of 31%.
+Deferred taxes are calculated at a rate of 28%.
 In accordance with IAS 12, the calculated amounts are not discounted.

-6.18.3.
+6.19.3.
 SIIC regime

-The Company and its IMMO CBI subsidiary have been covered by the tax regime for listed real estate investment companies (SIICs) since 1 July 2007.
+The Company has been covered by the tax regime for listed real estate investment companies (SIICs) since 1 July 2007.